ilex-paraguariensis/yerbamate/README.md

 - replicability
 - transparency

 It also makes development fast and easy.
-You can focus more on the model, and less on boilerplate code.
+You should focus more on the model, and less on boilerplate code.

 ### A word of notice
 This project is still at its early stages and is not ready for production.
 Some features are not yet implemented, and some are not yet stable.